Transfer Credit

 Transfer Grades

-A 'P' grade in a transferred pass/fail course may be used to satisfy General Education and Gordon Rule requirements if there is documentation provided by the student that the 'P' was equal to a grade of C (2.0 on a 4.0 scale) or higher or if pass/fail was the only grading system available for the transferred course.
+A 'P' grade in a transferred pass/fail course may be used to satisfy General Education and College-Level Communication and Computation Skills requirements if there is documentation provided by the student that the 'P' was equal to a grade of C (2.0 on a 4.0 scale) or higher or if pass/fail was the only grading system available for the transferred course.

 1. The receipt and coordination of the evaluation of undergraduate transfer credits is the responsibility of the Office of Undergraduate Admissions.
-The Office of Undergraduate Admissions evaluates transfer credit for General Education, Gordon Rule, foreign language, civic literacy, and multicultural course requirements necessary for graduation with a baccalaureate degree.
-However, the department chairperson for the program to which an applicant applies has authority in determining which courses are applicable toward the requirements for that degree at UWF.
-In many instances, exact course equivalents are determined after consultation with the departments.
+The Office of Undergraduate Admissions evaluates transfer credit for General Education, College-Level Communication and Computation Skills, foreign language, civic literacy, and multicultural course requirements necessary for graduation with a baccalaureate degree.
+The department chairperson for the program to which an applicant applies has ultimate authority in determining which courses are applicable toward the requirements for that degree at the University of West Florida (UWF).
+In many instances, course equivalents are determined after consultation with the departments.

 2. Those courses considered equivalent will be accepted for transfer credit at the level at which the course was classified by the institution originally awarding the credit.